gher-uliege/DINCAE.jl/README.md

 Panel (a) is the original data where we have added clouds (panel (b)).
 The reconstuction based on the data in panel (b) is shown in panel (c) together with its expected standard deviation error (panel (d))

+DINCAE is indented to be used with a [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) with [CUDA](https://en.wikipedia.org/wiki/CUDA) support (NVIDIA GPU).
+The code can also run on a CPU but which will be quite slow.

 ## Installation

 You need [Julia](https://julialang.org/downloads) (version 1.7 or later) to run `DINCAE`.
 The command line interface is sufficient for `DINCAE`.